 Choose from three magical chambers of beautiful rock formations with stunning lighting in which to get wed.
 The fun doesn’t stop there at Wookey Hole Caves either – have the mirror maze, penny arcade and crazy golf all to yourselves at this quirky venue.

 7. Smallhythe Place, Kent

 This is definitely one of the most alternative wedding venues in the UK!
 Smallhythe Place is a 17th Century Barn Theatre situated in the tranquil countryside of Kent.
 Have your audience watch as your ceremony plays out on the stage, before you spill out into the garden for drinks and canapes.

 Want your wedding day to feel as simple as being a child was?
 Expect Victorian ironwork ceilings, magnificent marble floors and endless galleries to discover at V&A Museum of Childhood.
 Let this venue do all the work while you enjoy the stunning surroundings and flawless service here.

 The Grade I-listed Holburne Museum offers its own glorious gardens, not to mention the extensive collection of 18th Century British portraiture.
 Say your vows in the Brownsword Picture Gallery surrounded by pieces of art steeped in history.
 Definitely a unique experience!

 10. Kachette, Greater London

-The railway arch venue of Kachette definitely takes unusual to the next level!
+The railway arch venue of Kachette definitely takes unusual wedding ideas to the next level!
 It used to be the ticket office of Shoreditch Station and has since been transformed into a vintage gem, with exposed brick walls and industrial features.
 Have a rustic wedding…but with a charming twist!